la2050/archive/_organizations/after-school-all-stars-los-angeles.md

     - 'http://maker.good.is/myla2050learn2015/projects/weareready.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      After-School All-Stars, Los Angeles educates, enlightens and inspires young people by providing dynamic and exciting opportunities for success, while cultivating self-esteem, leadership and respect to help build healthier communities.
 title: 'After-School All-Stars, Los Angeles'
-uri: /organizations/after-school-all-stars-los-angeles/
 extrapolated_project_ids:
   - '5102010'
 project_titles_from_extrapolated_project_ids:
-  - 'W.A.R.: The Battle Starts With You...
-We Are Ready Are You?'
-project_titles:
-  - 'W.A.R.: The Battle Starts With You...
-We Are Ready Are You?'
-project_titles_from_project_ids:
   - 'W.A.R.: The Battle Starts With You...
 We Are Ready Are You?'
 original_project_titles:
   - 'W.A.R.: The Battle Starts With You...
 We Are Ready, Are You?'